hausec/PowerZure/docs/Operationalusage/opusage.rst

 Operational Usage
 =================

-PowerZure comes in .ps1 format which requires it to be imported for each new PowerShell session.
-To import, simply use
+PowerZure is a PowerShell module.
+To begin using PowerZure, import the manifest file:
 ::
-	Import-Module C:\Location\to\Powerzure.ps1
+	Import-Module C:\Location\to\Powerzure.psd1

 There is zero reason to ever run PowerZure on a victim’s machine.
 Authentication is done by using an existing accesstoken.json file or by